This post is sponsored by American Greetings, but as always all opinions are my own.

 The Easiest Way to Make Someone Happy – Put a Bow on it & Attach a Handwritten Card:

-While the recipe is pretty straightforward, below I am including a few tips to help you as you make it for your loved ones:
+While the recipe for this easy chocolate bark is pretty straightforward, below I am including a few tips to help you as you make it for your loved ones:

-– While I am a huge fan of dark chocolate-almond-sea salt combination, you can get as creative as you want.
+- Feel free to get creative with your version of almond bark ingredients: While I am a huge fan of dark chocolate-almond-sea salt combination, you can get as creative as you want.
 That is the beauty of this recipe.
 Feel free to play around with your favorite nuts and dried fruits.
 Or if you are a die-hard salted dark chocolate almond bark, just leave it as it is without any of the toppings.

 Chocolate Almond Bark